specklesystems/speckle-docs/user/excel.md

 ![image](./img-excel/update-in-revit.gif)

 ::: tip LIMITATIONS
-Currently the Schedule Updater cannot update parameter values that corrospond to other elements.
+Currently the Parameter  Updater cannot update parameter values that correspond to other elements.
 These values can often be identified in Revit by having a dropdown selection in the Revit Schedule.
 Adding support for updating this type of parameter is currently on our backlog.
 :::

 ## Advanced workflows